HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 ./maybehere07/.file2
 ```

-To confirm that the file is human readable, we can use the `file` command followed by the path to the file.
+To confirm that the file is human readable, I used the `file` command followed by the path to the file.

 ```bash
 file ./maybehere07/.file2